kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 - "Use a conda `environment.yml` file to install the pipeline's software requirement."
 - "Produce an execution report and generates run metrics from a pipeline run."
 keypoints:
-- "Nextflow can combined tasks (processes) and manage data flows using channels into a single pipeline/workflow."
+- "Nextflow can combine tasks (processes) and manage data flows using channels into a single pipeline/workflow."
-- "A Workflow can be parameterise using `params` .
-These value of the parameters can be captured in a log file using  `log.info` "
+- "A Workflow can be parameterised using `params`.
+Theses value of the parameters can be captured in a log file using  `log.info` "
 - "Nextflow can handle a workflow's software requirements using several technologies including the `conda` package and enviroment manager."
 - "Workflow steps are connected via their `inputs` and `outputs` using `Channels`."
 - "Intermediate pipeline results can be transformed using Channel `operators` such as `combine`."